 A portfolio that showcases both academic and professional work is required for admission.
 The portfolio should demonstrate a clear understanding of 3D spatial design, as well as the design process from inception (starting with beginning sketches) through to final model.

-There are a limited number of seats in the Distance M.Arch program, and acceptance is selective.
+There are a limited number of seats in the Online M.Arch program, and acceptance is selective.

-To apply to our Distance Master of Architecture program, please provide the following:
+To apply to our 2-Year/Online Master of Architecture program, please provide the following:

 - Complete application form, either online or print